Skip to main content

 2 mentions Positive Neutral Negative

-Character development in the game is criticized for poor pacing and feeling incomplete, with the story ending just as it begins to develop the characters.
+Character development is criticized for poor pacing and feeling incomplete, with the story ending just as it began to engage the player.

 • “The game ends right when I felt it was just starting, which also lends to its terrible pacing and character development.”